 Newcap was founded in November 1965 in Wisconsin, as a Wisconsin non-profit corporation and as part of the establishment of the community action network.
 The network was founded as President Johnson’s first salvo on the War on Poverty.
 Newcap used to be an acronym standing for Northeast Wisconsin Community Action Program, but since 1973, we have been simply: Newcap, Inc.

-President Johnson and the Congress of 1965 understood that while we have national poverty statistics, all reasons for poverty are local and all answers are local.
-We have spent the last 51 years helping those living with the conditions of poverty have better lives while helping them find opportunities to improve their lives for the futures of themselves, their families, and their communities.
+President Johnson, and the Congress of 1965, understood that while we have national poverty statistics, all reasons for poverty are local and all answers are local.
+We have spent the last 55 years helping those living with the conditions of poverty have better lives while helping them find opportunities to improve their lives for the futures of themselves, their families, and their communities.

-Newcap has the largest physical footprint of any community action agency in Wisconsin, fully operating all 10 counties, and single programs in four other counties.
+Newcap has the largest physical footprint of any community action agency in Wisconsin, fully operating in 10 counties.
 Nearly 15,000 square miles in total.
-We are the third largest in population size we serve – over a half million lives!
+We are the third-largest in population size we serve – over a half million lives!

 In addition to our 50 contracted funding sources, we work with partners in government and private organizations all across our service region to maximize the ability to serve residents in our area.